Understanding the specific provisions of Luxembourg tax law applying to taxpayers resident in Germany

 Pursuant to the provisions of the double taxation avoidance agreement entered into by Luxembourg with Germany, the different types of income are reported in the tax return as either exempt (not subject to tax) or non-exempt (subject to tax) income.

 The main objective of the OECD model treaty is to clarify, unify and guarantee the tax situation of taxpayers engaged in commercial, industrial, financial or other activities in different countries by ensuring that all countries implement standardised solutions for cases of double taxation.
-The OECD model treaty indicates whether the source country or the residence country has the right to tax different types of income.
+The OECD model treaty indicates whether the source country or the residence country is entitled to tax different types of income.
 For certain types of income, the treaty confers the exclusive right to tax to one of the countries, while for others the right to tax is shared by both countries (e.g. for dividends and interest).

 To a large extent, Luxembourg has relied on the OECD model treaty when entering into or updating bilateral tax treaties.
 In general, the double taxation treaty between Germany and Luxembourg does not deviate from the principles of the OECD model treaty.